[Last updated: 3rd December 2015]VOLUNTEERINGI'm new, and I'd like to read? What do I do?

 public domain books.
 However, we encourage you to publish an audio version over at http://www.podiobooks.com

 Before you become a book coordinator, we ask that you record a few chapters from other projects, just so that you have some idea of the problems your group of volunteers might have.
-Also, check the formats of ID3 tags and file names, and how other book coordinators manage the process first.
+Also, it's good to see how other book coordinators manage the process first.
 If you spend some time on our forum, and don't want to record, but are keen on coordinating a reading, that would be fine too.
 Have a look at this page

 for more information.Will I get sued for copyright infringement?